rdlowrey/auryn/README.md

 # Auryn Injector

-Auryn is a flexible recursive dependency injector.
+Auryn is a recursive dependency injector.
 Use Auryn to bootstrap and wire together S.O.L.I.D., object-oriented PHP applications.

 ##### How It Works